-When you are shooting in manual mode one of tools you can use to help set correct exposure is the camera meter in your camera (you can see it when you look through the viewfinder).
-Cameras have an internal light meter that reads and analyzes the scene to determine whether your photo will be properly exposed based on the settings you choose.
+When you are shooting in manual mode one of tools you can use to help set correct exposure is the camera meter in your camera.
+You can see it when you look through the viewfinder.
+This exposure tip will help you properly expose your photos.

 You can use the meter reading to determine if you need to make any changes to the aperture, shutter speed, or ISO to get proper exposure before you click the shutter.
 As you make adjustments to your settings, you will see the line on the camera meter move closer or farther away from the center of the meter (which is zero).

 This is what the camera meter looks like when you look through the viewfinder.
 The line below the meter will move to the right & left as you change your setting to indicate whether you are over or under exposing the photo.

-- No.03read the histogram
+#2- Read the histogram

 It is a great tool to use when you want to check to see if your exposure is on target.
-The histogram can show you how balanced the light in the photo.
+This exposure tips photography can show you how balanced the light in the photo.

-Here is an example of the histogram for a balanced photo (the box in the upper right corner) from Adobe Lightroom.
+Here is an example of the histogram for a balanced photo.
+The box in the upper right corner from Adobe Lightroom.
 You can see that the pixels are evenly distributed from dark to light across the histogram.

 Here is an example of the histogram for a darker photo.
-You can see that the pixels are stacked farther towards the left indicating more shadows with a jump on the right showing the brightness from the sky.
+See how the pixels are stacked farther towards the left?
+This indicates more shadows with a jump on the right showing the brightness from the sky.